Emily Murphy: Legacy

 Her legacy is disputed, with her important contributions to feminism being weighed against her racist and nativist views and her advocation of eugenics.
 In addition to being against immigration, she was a strong supporter of Alberta's legislation for the Sexual Sterilization of the Insane at a time when compulsory sterilization was practised in some North American jurisdictions.

 Recent memorializing of the Famous Five, such as the illustration on the back of the fifty-dollar bill, has been used as the occasion for re-evaluating Murphy's legacy.
 Marijuana decriminalization activists especially have criticized Murphy as part of the movement to discredit marijuana prohibition.
 It has been speculated that today's drug laws are built on the racist foundations laid by Murphy and that the drug war has harmed more women than the Persons Case has benefited.
 Conversely, Murphy's defenders note that she was writing at a time when white racism was typical, not exceptional and that Murphy's views were more progressive than many of her peers.

-Emily Murphy's house in Edmonton, Alberta, is on the Canadian Register of Historic People and Places.
+Emily Murphy's house in Edmonton, Alberta (at 11011 - 88th Avenue) is on the Canadian Register of Historic People and Places.
 She lived in this home from 1919 until she died in 1933.
 It is now located on the campus of the University of Alberta and houses the Student Legal Services.

 In 1958, she was recognized as a Person of National Historic Significance by the government of Canada.
 A plaque commemorating this is installed at Emily Murphy Park on Emily Murphy Park Road in Edmonton.
 The "National Persons" case was recognized in 1997 as a National Historic Event with a plaque at the same place.